 The concept’s expandable cargo bed could offer a preview of what’s to come: A tailgate extension with drawer-like sliding function.

 Note: Features, specifications and launch dates for future production vehicles mentioned in this story are subject to change without notice

-News source and photos (as noted) courtesy Hyundai Motor America.
-Additional photos courtesy Newspress.
-Video courtesy Chicago Auto Show.
+News source and photos (as noted) courtesy of Hyundai Motor America.
+Additional photos courtesy of Newspress.